would you like to try big 7 again?

 SEVENTH HEAVEN

 made its debut at The Toasters' show on November 16, 2001 (29 months later).
 Again it was a little while between zines, though nobody seemed to mind; I especially didn't.
 My life as an overdue library book.
 Call it lucky 7, big 7 or magnificent 7, just call it finished on 011110.
 First broadcast of the educational kids show Sesame Street aired Nov 10th, 1969 and their logo is a roadsign – sorry we can't manage a regular zine out quarterly.
 Much happened to the USA climate since '99; the crowd left.
 Longest running Ska On My Radio show 89.7 WITR FM was abandoned.
 New Musical Express absorbs rival Melody Maker (the world's oldest weekly pop mag since 1926), and Moon Ska NYC fell casualty to indie collapse the same week.
 The Wetlands Preserve closed, Ithaca's Haunt moved out of walking distance from Pizza Aroma, scores of hyped bands split and most other zines vanished.
 Even less remember Hoi Polloi.
 It's a difficult book to make twice, but like 006 we again talk with roots branch n' stem players from four musical eras.
 Toots Hibbert (The Maytals), Dave Wakeling (English Beat), Bucket (Toasters/ Moon), and Bosstone sax Johnny Vegas all spoke up.
 Now the majority of interviews get conducted right here in town.
 Unbelievably, Blackouts stayed together after college and even relocated to 14607.
+Seven years since then.

 DannyK is again part time Good Humor man and E* Mr. Softee too summer before moving to Allston.
 Peter went out west.
 Julie went back to finish school.
 Govi showed up again.
 Ian taught at university down south.
 Denis was in Queens.
 Riley moved to CA. Nantucket?
 A more literary approach than fun toilet humor past, 7 is relatively compact yet comprehensive no less.
 Johnny was inadvertently buying back Dan's discs from various local shops [specifically the very Deltones' song "Silent River" written about in '94].
-People were selling back entire collections.
-It's a review issue, since the last we afforded much used for $5 that previously had to wait.
+People were selling back entire collections, so it's a review issue, since the last we afforded much used for $5 that previously had to wait.
 These can be an informative commentary if done right and we'd hoped to stay away from generic recurring banter-scenester-filler subject matter.

 Earlier in June, the Bosstones organized their annual your-town-throwdown here.
 "We’re doing between 3 & 5 nights at smaller clubs and we thought we would come to Rochester for one because we’ve always had a great time here.
 And of course now there’s almost a legendary connection with the band because the floor caved in at the Water Street Grill, er at the time called The Horizontal Boogie Bar" remarked Tim Burton.
 When time for artist Anthony Modano to do the poster, he had graphics pertaining to each city; Chicago = pizza /Sears tower, SF = Golden Gate, L.A. = Hollywood sign /celluloid, and so on.
 Our town gets depicted with a flower and busted floorboards.
 Viva 10-21-93!
 A random guy starts asking all about the Playska® tees he's seen around and where to get one.
 His name is Eddie and he too grew up in our old 14613.